Zondax/ledger-polkadot/README.md

    ```

 - Upload to a device

-   The following command will upload the application to the ledger. _Warning: The application will be deleted before uploading._
+   The following command will upload the application to the ledger:

+   _Warning: The application will be deleted before uploading._
    ```
    make load          # Builds and loads the app to the device
    ```